lino-framework/welfare/userdocs/reception.rst

 Theresia's first questions are usually
 "What's your name?" or
 "Do you have an appointment with a social agent?".

+Vocabulary note:
+Visitors are instances of the :ddref:`cal.Guest` model when they are being managed by the reception module, i.e. when they have been at least checked in.

-Visitors must have a :ref:`welfare.pcsw.Client` account.
+Visitors must be registered as a :ddref:`pcsw.Client`.
-Technically a :ref:`welfare.contacts.Partner` account would be enough, but other visitors like suppliers or board members aren't managed by the reception module.
+Technically a :ddref:`contacts.Partner` account would be enough, but other "visitors" like suppliers or board members aren't managed by the reception module of :ref:`welfare`.

 Lino notifies the user to read the client's eID card if this is necessary, e.g. because "eID card has not yet been read!"